 The courts require a financial affidavit during the dissolution process.
 Our attorneys at Konicek Law can work with you to help you complete your financial affidavit accurately.
 Withholding information can have negative repercussions for you.
 We recommend preparing a rough draft first and using this as a road map for the final draft that will be used during mediation.

 Have Clear Goals

 Now you know what you’ve got.
 The next step is what do you want to do with it.
 This can be the hard part as it requires you to identify what’s truly important to you.

 During this phase, determine what things you cannot live without, what acceptable terms for mediation are, and what things you absolutely will not accept.
 Remember, this is a negotiation, so you won’t get everything that you want.

 The key to success is separating financial goals and parental goals.
 Mediation fails when spouses try to use visitation or custody in exchange for financial wants.
 During this phase, write up a projected budget to get a clearer picture of your future financial situation.

 As resilient as children are, a divorce takes a huge toll on them.
 Take time to communicate with your children to help them understand what is happening.
 Presenting a united front while answering their questions and at the same time not giving too much information will help children through the process.
 Help your children see that although your marriage is dissolving, you continue to be their parents.
 Trained family mediators may offer beneficial advice to divorcing parents.

 Not everyone who claims to be a mediator has received training as such.
 Since mediation has not always been viewed in a positive light, there are not many individuals who have the training and the experience to do this job well.
 Find out if your mediator has completed a basic mediation course, if they’ve received certification, where the certification came from, as well as the number of cases they’ve mediated.

-Our family lawyers have experience helping clients through divorce mediation.
+Our Orlando Divorce Attorneys have experience helping clients through divorce mediation.
 Contact us today and let us help you make your divorce and mediation as smooth as possible.